rgalanakis/robgforpps/_pages/q-and-a.md

 My wife is an ONA nurse at Providence Portland, who just wrapped up her second strike in three years.
 The guilt game, sacrificing these essential workers who care for our kids and our sick, is always the same.

-The job of resolving the strike lies with the Board, not the PAT.
+The strike was brought on my 7 years of poor communication and collaboration from our previous Superintendent.
+Teachers are fundamental to our schools.
+They are partners we should be working with, not a problem to be managed.
+It's easy to forget that the strike happened amid a toxic environment that PAT didn't create.

+On top of that, Board leadership bears blame, both for allowing relationships to deteriorate so tragically, and also their behavior during the strike.
+While their only legal responsibility is to approve contracts, they are also a democratically represented and neutral third party.
+They should have been working with both sides, as they are accountable to voters.
-The Board is a democratically elected neutral party; they are *not* Administration, but they lined up as such, we got a prolonged clash, and everyone suffered.
+Unfortunately, leadership lined up as part of management, we got a prolonged clash, and everyone suffered.

 There are other ways the board could have acted.
 For an example, we can look at the City of Portland's behavior with AFSCME.